vchintal/simple-jdg-labs/server/lab02-eviction-expiration/README.md

 ### Lab Description

 This lab demonstrates how to work with a remote yet local (mode) **JBoss Data Grid** cache configured with eviction and expiry that is running in a server instance and notice its behavior.
+Refer to the [documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Data_Grid/7.0/html-single/Administration_and_Configuration_Guide/index.html#chap-Set_Up_Eviction) (sections 2 and 3 of JVM Memory Management)

 #### Configuration
 We first need to build (remote) configuration that is required to instantiate the **RemoteCacheManager**.
 The default configuration by default points to the server running locally (127.0.0.1) and at port (11222).